domenicquirl/comprehensive-rust/src/memory-management/drop.md

 <details>

 - Note that `std::mem::drop` is not the same as `std::ops::Drop::drop`.
 - Values are automatically dropped when they go out of scope.
+  - They are dropped in reverse declaration order, meaning the first value that is dropped will be that of the most recently defined variable.
 - When a value is dropped, if it implements `std::ops::Drop` then its `Drop::drop` implementation will be called.
 - All its fields will then be dropped too, whether or not it implements `Drop`.